DEShawResearch/Random123-Boost/README.md

 restart(Prf::domain_type) member function, via an overloaded constructor, or via an overloaded seed() member function.
-The base counter allows the program to manage practially unlimited numbers (up to 2^(256-CounterBits)) of reasonable-length (up to 2^CounterBits) random sequences.
+The base counter allows the program to manage practially unlimited numbers (up to 2^(256-CounterBits)) random sequences up to 2^CounterBits in length.
 By logically associating independent random seqences with distinct program elements (c.f., atom.id+thread, in the example above), it's possible to write parallel programs whose output is independent of thread scheduling or work assignment.

 'Seeding' a counter_based_engine corresponds to 'keying' its underlying Prf.
 But note that they key space is typically much larger than a single value of the engine's output_type.
-So, counter_based_engine has additional constructors that allow it to be constructed from an existing Prf, or from a value of the Prf's key_type (which is then used to initialize the underlying Prf).
+So, counter_based_engine has additional constructors that allow it to be constructed or seeded from a value of the Prf's key_type.
 I.e.,

-    counter_based_engine(const& Prf);
     counter_based_engine(Prf::key_type);

 It is also possible to set the base_count at construction time:

-    counter_based_engine(const& Prf, Prf::domain_type);
     counter_based_engine(Prf::key_type, Prf::domain_type);

-And finally, there are corresponding overloads of seed():
+And of course, there are corresponding overloads of seed():

-    seed(const& Prf);
     seed(Prf::key_type);
-    seed(const& Prf, Prf::domain_type);
     seed(Prf::key_type, Prf::domain_type);

 Some performance-related features make counter_based_engines